Aviuz/DevExtreme-Polish/README.md

-# DevExtreme-Polish
+# Polish Translation for DevExtreme
-Polish translation file for DevExtreme components
+Polish translation file for DevExtreme components which you can find [here](pl.json)

+It's only partially translated but feel free to create pull request!